tarreislam/laravel-redis-scout-engine/README.md

 </p>

 ## About Laravel Redis Scout engine
 Since no proper Redis engine was available for Laravel Scout I created one.
-Tested with ~10k records, response time was ~2 sec
+Tested with ~10k records, response time was ~0.1 sec on local redis instance

 ### Installation